Bayesian Matrix Decomposition and Applications: Bayesian Appetizers

-\paragraph{Connection to zero-mean prior and semi-conjugate prior models.} We highlight the connection of the full conjugate model to the zero-mean prior and semi-conjugate prior models as follows: \begin{enumerate} \item If we assume further $\bX$ has full rank, when $\bSigma_0^{-1} \rightarrow \bzero$, we have $\bbeta_3 \rightarrow \hat{\bbeta} = (\bX^\top\bX)^{-1}\bX\by$, which reduces to the OLS estimate.
+\paragrapharrow{Connection to zero-mean prior and semi-conjugate prior models.} The full conjugate (NIG) model generalizes both the zero-mean and semi-conjugate Bayesian linear models: \begin{enumerate} \item If $\bX$ has full column rank and the prior becomes non-informative ($\bSigma_0^{-1} \rightarrow \bzero$), then $\bbeta_3 \rightarrow \widehatbbeta = (\bX^\top\bX)^{-1}\bX\by$, recovering the OLS estimate.